-- 1. Baptised Catholic children (see Note 2 below) who are looked after or previously looked after (see Note 3 below) - Baptised Catholic children (see Note 2 below) living in the parish of Sacred Heart Tunstall, Fegg Hayes and that part of St. Joseph's, Burslem who have a brother or sister (see Note 3 below) attending St. Wilfrid's Catholic Academy at the time of admission. - Baptised Catholic children (see Note 2 below) living in the parish of Sacred Heart Tunstall, Fegg Hayes and that part of St. Joseph's Burslem appertaining to the school. - 4.
-Other Baptised Catholic children (see Note 2 below) who have a brother or sister (see Note 4 below) attending St. Wilfrid's Catholic Academy at the time of admission. - Other Baptised Catholic Children (see Note 2 below) who have a brother or sister (see Note 4) attending another school in the Newman Catholic Collegiate (see Note 5 below) - 6.
-Other Baptised Catholic children (see note 2 below). - 7.
-Non-Catholic children who are looked after or previously looked after (see Note 3 below) - 8.
-Non-Catholic children who have a brother or sister (see Note 4 below) attending St. Wilfrid's Catholic Academy at the time of admission. - Non-Catholic Children who have a brother or sister (see Note 4 below) attending another school in the Newman Catholic Collegiate (see Note 5 below) - 10.
+- 1. Baptised Catholic children (see Note 2 below) who are looked after or previously looked after (see Note 3 below) - Baptised Catholic children (see Note 2 below) living in the parish of Sacred Heart, Tunstall who have a brother or sister (see Note 4 below) attending St. Wilfrid's Catholic Academy at the time of admission. - 3.
+Baptised Catholic children (see Note 2 below) living in the parish of Sacred Heart, Tunstall. - Other Baptised Catholic children (see Note 2 below) who have a brother or sister (see Note 4 below) attending St. Wilfrid's Catholic Academy at the time of admission. - Other Baptised Catholic children (see note 2 below) who have a brother or sister (see Note 4) attending another school in the Newman Catholic Collegiate (see Note 5 below) - Other Baptised Catholic children (see Note 2 below). - Non-Catholic children who are looked after or previously looked after (see Note 3 below) - Non-Catholic children who have a brother or sister (see Note 4 below) attending St. Wilfrid's Catholic Academy at the time of admission. - Non-Catholic children who have a brother or sister (see Note 4 below) attending another school in the Newman Catholic Collegiate. - 10.
 Non-Catholic children.

-Children with an Education, Health and Care (EHC) Plan that names the school MUST be admitted.
-This will reduce the number of places available to applicants.
+Children with an Education, Health and Care (EHC) Plan that names the academy MUST be admitted.
+This will reduce the number of places available to other applicants.
 This is not an oversubscription criteria.